The Age of Justinian's Dream

 Consequences and Legacy

-The Nika Riots marked a turning point in Justinian's reign.
-Having survived this crisis, he embarked on an ambitious program of renewal and expansion.
-The destroyed heart of Constantinople was rebuilt, crowned by the magnificent Hagia Sophia – its massive dome a testament to Roman engineering and Christian faith.
+The Nika Riots were a turning point.
+Having survived the worst crisis of his reign, Justinian threw himself into rebuilding and expansion.
+The destroyed heart of Constantinople rose again, crowned by the Hagia Sophia, whose massive dome became the defining symbol of Roman engineering fused with Christian faith.

-The suppression of the riots strengthened imperial authority and weakened the power of the racing factions.
-Justinian's subsequent military campaigns, led by Belisarius, reconquered much of the Western Mediterranean, including Italy, North Africa, and parts of Spain.
+The suppression weakened the racing factions permanently and tightened imperial authority across the board.
+Justinian's military campaigns, led by Belisarius, went on to reconquer much of the Western Mediterranean.
+Italy fell.
+So did North Africa and parts of Spain.

-The legal reforms continued, producing the Corpus Juris Civilis, which would later form the basis of many European legal systems.
-Theodora's influence led to expanded legal protections for women, including laws against forced prostitution and trafficking.
+The legal work continued in parallel.
+The Corpus Juris Civilis eventually formed the basis of many European legal systems.
+Theodora's influence pushed through expanded protections for women, including laws specifically targeting forced prostitution and trafficking.
+Her legacy in that area outlasted almost everything else from her years at court.

 Looking Ahead

-As we'll see in our next episode, Justinian's dream of restoration would face severe tests.
-A devastating plague would sweep the empire in 542 CE, killing perhaps a quarter of the population.
-The massive costs of warfare and building projects would strain the treasury.
-Yet the foundations laid during this period – in law, architecture, and administration – would sustain Byzantium for centuries to come.
+As we'll see in the next episode, Justinian's dream of restoration faced brutal tests.
+A devastating plague swept the empire in 542 CE, killing perhaps a quarter of the population.
+The costs of warfare and building drained the treasury in ways that proved very hard to recover from.
+Yet the foundations laid during this period, in law, architecture, and administration, sustained Byzantium for centuries after Justinian himself was gone.